flexera-public/policy_templates/cost/turbonomics/rightsize_databases_recommendations/gcp/README.md

 - *Authorization Cookie* - Authorization cookie pulled from manual source.
   - no_echo: true
 - *Email addresses to notify* - A list of email addresses to notify.
+- *Turbonomic endpoint* - Turbonomic endpoint where we'll get all data and authorization validation.

 ## Supported Clouds